zhoudshu/zhoudshu-blog/content/pages/About.md

 ### About Me

 I am an engineer and programmer in Cache and CDN business.
 I have always lived in Beijing of China.
-Since 2001, I have began to learn computer languages such as C++,C,Java,Python, I am family with some open source projects such as Squid, Nsd, Gdnsd, Bind, Netmap, Pcap etc. But I am not proficient in them, this is my fatal fault.
+Since 2001, I have began to learn computer languages such as C++, C, Java, Python, I am family with some open source projects such as Squid, Nsd, Gdnsd, Bind, Netmap, Pcap etc. But I am not proficient in them, this is my fatal fault.

 I am indoorsy man.
-I like jogging. currently I have insisted on running during there months.
+I like jogging. currently I have insisted on running during twelve months.

 ### About this website